Ben Gazzara: Early life and education

-Gazzara grew up in New York's Kips Bay neighborhood; he lived on East 29th Street.
+Gazzara grew up in Manhattan's Kips Bay neighborhood; he lived on East 29th Street.
 He participated in the drama program at Madison Square Boys & Girls Club located across the street.
-He attended New York City's Stuyvesant High School, but finally graduated from Saint Simon Stock in the Bronx.
+He attended Stuyvesant High School but finally graduated from Saint Simon Stock in the Bronx.
 Years later, he said that the discovery of his love for acting saved him from a life of crime during his teen years.

 He went to City College of New York to study electrical engineering.
-After two years, he relented.
-He took classes in acting at the Dramatic Workshop of The New School in New York with the influential German director Erwin Piscator and afterward joined the Actors Studio.
+After two years, he abandoned the subject and took classes in acting at the Dramatic Workshop of The New School in New York with the influential German director Erwin Piscator and afterward joined the Actors Studio.

 Career

 Early career

-Gazzara guest-starred on shows like Treasury Men in Action and Danger.
+Gazzara guest-starred in shows including Treasury Men in Action and Danger.
 He received acclaim for his off-Broadway performance in End as a Man in 1953.
 The production was transferred to Broadway and ran until 1954.

-In 1954, Gazzara (having modified his original surname from "Gazzarra") made several appearances on NBC's legal drama Justice, based on case studies from the Legal Aid Society of New York.
-He also guest-starred on shows such as Medallion Theatre and The United States Steel Hour.
+In 1954, Gazzara (having modified his original surname from "Gazzarra") made several appearances in NBC's legal drama Justice, based on case studies from the Legal Aid Society of New York.
+He also guest-starred on shows including Medallion Theatre and The United States Steel Hour.

 Broadway success

 Gazzara became a Broadway sensation when he portrayed the role of Brick in Tennessee Williams's Cat on a Hot Tin Roof (1955–56) opposite Barbara Bel Geddes, directed by Elia Kazan.
 Gazzara turned down the role in the film version.
 The studio planned to offer the role to James Dean, but the part was given to Paul Newman after Dean's death.

 He followed it with another long run in A Hatful of Rain (1956).
+Gazzara was in the 1963 Actors Studio production of Strange Interlude on Broadway.